 CONCEPTUALISATION / ART DIRECTION / BRAND CAMPAIGN / BRAND MESSAGING / CONTENT PRODUCTION / CONTENT CREATIVITY / CREATIVE DIRECTION

-Utilizing highly evocative imagery and footage of Oman’s distinct landscapes, the campaign invited people to ‘Discover Oman’ and explore more of its soul at the Biennale Arte.
-We choose high traffic areas like the Venice Airport, billboards in key tourist destinations and the distinctive Venice waterbuses to showcase our message to locals and tourists alike, while the Biennale guide and art app allowed us to specifically target the Biennale attendees.
+Utilizing highly evocative imagery and footage of Oman’s distinct landscapes, the creative campaign invited people to ‘Discover Oman’ and explore more of its soul at the Biennale Arte.
+We chose high traffic areas like the Venice Airport, billboards in key tourist destinations and the distinctive Venice waterbuses to showcase our message to locals and tourists alike, while the Biennale guide and art app allowed us to specifically target the Biennale attendees.

 OUR CAMPAIGN COLLATERAL ROLL-OUT INCLUDED: